 Being the Best Man is more than an honor — it’s a responsibility.
-The groom depends on you to give a meaningful Best Man speech.
+The groom depends on you to give a meaningful Best Man speech on the big day.
 Or an entertaining one.
 Or, most likely, both.

 The long and short of Best Man speeches